6 POWERFUL FORMS OF EXERCISE

 and puffing.
 (A moderate pace is the speed that you should walk at if you want to arrive at "health" the fastest!)

-- WALKING IS A WAY TO RE-CONNECT WITH NATURE
+- WALKING IS A WAY OF RECONNECTING WITH NATURE

 Not only were we designed to walk, but we were designed to walk outdoors, and going on a "Nature Walk" is one of the

 most beneficial things that you can do for yourself.